input-output-hk/marlowe-doc/tutorials/introducing-marlowe.md

-What is more, it is easy for us to *read off* from the contract when it will terminate, we call this the *lifetime* of the contract: all participants will therefore be able to find out this lifetime before taking part in any contract,
+What is more, it is easy for us to *read off* from the contract when it will terminate, we call this the *lifetime* of the contract: all participants will therefore be able to find out this lifetime before taking part in any contract.

 In our model, a running contract cannot force a deposit or a choice to
 happen: all it can do is to request a deposit or choice from a participant.
-In other words, for these actions it cannot "*push*", but it can "*pull*".
-On the other hand, it *can* make payments automatically, so some aspects of a Marlowe contract can "push" to make some things happen, e.g. ensuring that a payment is made to a participant by constructing an appropriate transaction output.
+In other words, for these actions it cannot "*push*," but it can "*pull*."
+On the other hand, it *can* make payments automatically, so some aspects of a Marlowe contract can "push" to make some things happen, e.g., ensuring that a payment is made to a participant by constructing an appropriate transaction output.

 ## Marlowe in action